 - Grants for home repairs and replacement of essential household items not covered by insurance to make damaged dwellings safe, sanitary and functional.
 (Source: FEMA funded and administered.)

-- Grants to replace personal property and help meet medical, dental, funeral, transportation and other serious disaster-related needs not covered by insurance or other federal, municipality and charitable aid programs.
+- Grants to replace personal property and help meet medical, dental, funeral, transportation and other serious disaster-related needs not covered by insurance or other federal, state and charitable aid programs.
 (Source: FEMA funded at 75 percent of total eligible costs; 25 percent funded by the Commonwealth.)

 - Low-interest loans to cover residential losses not fully compensated by insurance.
 Loans available up to $200,000 for primary residence; $40,000 for personal property, including renter losses.
 Loans available up to $2 million for business property losses not fully compensated by insurance.
 (Source: U.S. Small Business Administration.)